o19s/elasticsearch-learning-to-rank/docs/core-concepts.rst

 A search system that approximates this ordering for the search query "Rambo", and all our other test queries, can said to be performing well.
 Metrics such as `NDCG <https://en.wikipedia.org/wiki/Discounted_cumulative_gain>`_ and `ERR <http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.157.4509&rep=rep1&type=pdf>`_ evaluate a query's actual ordering vs the ideal judgment list.

 Our ranking function `f` needs to rank search results as close as possible to our judgment lists.
 We want to maximize quality metrics such as ERR or NDCG over the broadest number of queries in our training set.
-When we do this, with accurate judgments, we know we're building results listings that will be maximally useful to users.
+When we do this, with accurate judgments, we work to return results listings that will be maximally useful to users.

 =======================================
 Features: the raw material of relevance